Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 The Bovine-Derived PS Research: The Foundation

 The landmark multicenter double-blind placebo-controlled trial by Crook and colleagues enrolled 149 patients with age-associated memory impairment and administered 300mg daily of bovine PS or placebo for 12 weeks.
 The PS group demonstrated significant improvements on multiple neuropsychological tests — including paragraph recall, face-name associations, and telephone number learning — compared to placebo, with the most pronounced improvements in patients with the most severe baseline memory impairment.
-A subsequent analysis of the same trial dataset found that PS treatment appeared to reverse approximately 12 years of age-related cognitive decline on the composite neuropsychological measure — among the most compelling single-compound cognitive reversal findings in the nutritional neuroscience literature.
+The effect sizes in this trial are among the largest reported for any cognitive supplement in this population.

 Additional bovine PS trials in Alzheimer’s disease patients — including a double-blind trial by Engel and colleagues — demonstrated significant improvements in cognitive function, activities of daily living, and behavioral symptoms compared to placebo, reinforcing the mechanistic validity of PS’s cholinergic and membrane-structural cognitive enhancement effects with a more severely impaired population.